 Phishing Attacks: This is where an attacker sends a communication that leads a user to believe it is an authority figure (email, text message, telephone calls etc.).
 Many recent phishing attacks have been carried out against the victims of the Ledger breach.
 It even saw XRP owners lose more than $1.1 million.
 By studying these types of attacks and ensuring that you interact only with verified sources, you can prevent phishing attacks.

-Physical Attacks: this may be the scariest and hard to protect the type of attack.
-If an attacker knows you have Crypto Wallet Security and you know your physical position, they can use physical strength to get you to hand in your Crypto Wallet Security assets.
-You can protect yourself against biological attacks by using not only techniques of privacy but institutional Control.
-That is why you see that the rich are not attacked because they don’t hold their wealth within their homes but because they are custodians at the institutional level.
+Physical Attacks: This may be the scariest and hardest attack to protect against.
+If an attacker knows you have Crypto Wallet Security and your physical location, they can use force to get you to hand over your assets.
+You can protect yourself from biological attacks by using privacy techniques and institutional control.
+This is why the wealthy are not targeted.
+They don’t keep their wealth at home; instead, they use institutional custodians.